inyong37/Study/_Computer/Software/Network.md

 Since 1992, Samba has provided secure, stable and fast file print services for all clients using the SMB/CIFS protocol, such as all versions of DOS and Windows, OS/2.
 Linux and many others.

 Samba is an important component to seamlessly integrate Linux/Unix Servers and Desktops into Active Directory environments.
 It can function both as a domain controller or as a regular domain member.

+### _Network File System (NFS)_ | [IBM](https://www.ibm.com/docs/en/aix/7.1?topic=management-network-file-system)

+The Network File System (NFS) is a mechanism for storing files on a network.
+It is a distributed file system that allows users to access files and directories located on remote computers and treat those files and directories as if they were local.

 ---